 Information about this key:

-- The full fingerprint of the new key is:
+- The full fingerprint of the key is:

 177F 4010 FE56 CA33 3630 0305 F165 6F24 C74C D1D8

-- The key can be added using the following command:
+- The key can be added on Debian-based systems using the following command:

 sudo apt-key adv --recv-keys --keyserver hkp://keyserver.ubuntu.com:80 0xF1656F24C74CD1D8

-The instructions in the repository configuration tool for Ubuntu 16.04 "Xenial" and Debian "Sid" have been updated to reference this new key.
+The instructions in the repository configuration tool for Ubuntu 16.04 "Xenial" and Debian "Stretch" and higher have been updated to reference this new key.
 Repositories for previous versions of Debian and Ubuntu still use the old key, so no changes are needed there.

-The GPG id of the MariaDB signing key is
+The GPG Key ID of the MariaDB signing key is

 0x1BB943DB and the full key fingerprint is: